 You can then drag and drop files from your phone to your computer.
 To transfer the files to your tablet, disconnect your phone and plug your tablet in instead.
 Once your computer recognizes your tablet, repeat the File Transfer steps above to transfer files from your PC to your tablet.

 If you are frequently transferring files from your phone to your tablet and/or transferring many or large files, it will probably be more convenient for you to use a third-party app for your transfers.
-In this chapter we’ll introduce you to some of the most popular file transfer apps and tell you about their pros and cons.
+In this chapter, we’ll take a look at some of the most popular file transfer apps and review their key features, pros and cons.

 Supported OS: Android, iOS, Windows, macOS